SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 A biopsy may be done to get a definite diagnosis.
 Different types of biopsies include:

-• Excisional (removal of the lump by a surgeon)
+• Excisional (removal of the lump by a surgeon, sometimes called a "breast lumpectomy")

 • Stereotactic (needle biopsy using a machine like a mammogram)